-My back, hips and ass at this stage were in constant pain and when a contraction hit, no one could touch me.
-It was so painful; Mandi was trying to massage my back but I had to tell her to stop because it felt like a ton of bricks on my back: it was so sore.
-This for me was truly the hardest stage and even though this was only 30min or so, I remember thinking that I couldn’t do it, I just couldn’t handle it!
+My back, hips and ass at this stage were in constant stress.
+When a contraction hit, no one could touch me.
+Mandi was trying to massage my back but I had to tell her to stop because it felt like a ton of bricks on my back: it was so sore.
+This for me was truly the hardest stage.
+Even though this was only 30min or so, I remember thinking that I couldn’t do it, I just couldn’t handle it!
 I looked at my hubby and told him ” I can’t do this, I can’t!”

-I was now entirely in my own little world, I remember thinking that I was alone, like no one was in the room with me.
+By then I was entirely in my own little world, I remember thinking that I was alone, like no one was in the room with me.
 I was totally unaware of what was going on around me.
 Mandi had gone to phone my gyn to tell her what was happening and to check in if she was still comfortable with us now birthing at home.
-Thankfully my stunning gyn had no problems and said as long as I am fine and there are no problems that it was now too late for hospital anyways.
+Thankfully my stunning gyn had no problems.
+She said as long as I am fine and there are no problems that it was now too late for hospital anyways.

 While hubby and Mandi were talking and phoning the gyn, I was still pushing on the bed with Mandy sitting by my side helping me.
 I had at this stage made up my mind that when I saw my hubby again I was going to ask him to help me off the bed so I could change position: I wanted to stand up!

-At about 2:55am I got Hubby and Mandi to pull me off the bed; I said I was fine and just wanted to be up a bit so they let me be.
+At about 2:55am I got Hubby and Mandi to pull me off the bed.
+I said I was fine and just wanted to be up a bit so they let me be.
 I walked 3m from the bed to the Fireplace having 2 contractions in between.
-I stood by the fire and felt inside to see where baby’s head was, I could still feel her right there, like 2cm from out!
+When I stood by the fire I felt inside to see where baby’s head was.
+And I could still feel her right there, like 2cm from out!
 If I pushed down hard I could feel it sting as her head was starting to crown and come out.